Xarxa6/hackathon/README.md

 - `source env/bin/activate`
 - `pip install -r requirements.txt`

 If you want to boot the api in your local computer, add exec permissions to boot.sh file using `chmod +x sys/boot.sh`.
+Also, make sure you have a local postgres db booted up.
+For mac users there's a utility app that will make your life easier: http://postgresapp.com/ See `src/config/reference.json` to know what username and password to create.

 Then boot api issuing from root folder `./sys/boot.sh`.

 If you want to run the test suite, install pytest as a ***global*** pip dependency with `pip install pytest`.
-Then do go to project root folder and do `py.test`
+Then do go to project root folder and do `sys/test.sh`

+If you want the api to run against a remote postgres db, create an `application.json` with the same contents of `reference.json` and override values.